arizephyr123/react-bubbles-web24/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is like the password to access the backend data.
+It is issued to a client in exchange for login credentials.

 - [ ] What steps can you take in your web apps to keep your data secure?

+ Require user authentication step like our axiosWithAuth function does, create Protected Routes that will redirect to the login page if not authenticated and delete localStorage/sessionStorage after logout user loggs out.
+Most of the heavy lifting for security happens on th back end but authentication steps in front-end are really for UX and "interpreting" for the user the HTTP status error.

 - [ ] Describe how web servers work.

+Servers "serve-up" data to client computers that ask for it through API requests.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST-> create
+GET-> read
+PUT-> update
+DELETE-> delete/destroy

 ## Project Set Up